 House and land package

-For house and land packages, prior to the settlement date for your home you will need to have entered into:
+For a house and land package, prior to the settlement date for your home loan you will need to have entered into:

 Land and separate contract to build a home